-Every year the Pozen Family Center for Human Rights accepts applications by advanced graduate students to teach one undergraduate Human Rights course of their own design.
-This lectureship is for one quarter only.
-Three Human Rights Graduate Lectureships are awarded each year.
+Every year the Pozen Family Center for Human Rights awards up to three lectureships to advanced doctoral students to teach one undergraduate Human Rights course of their own design.
+Applications are due February 16, 2020, with award decisions announced in late-March.

-Each applicant is required to obtain a recommendation letter from a faculty member familiar with your scholarly work or experience as a TA or instructructor.
-Letters must be uploaded directly to the website by the recommender or sent via dossier service (such as Interfolio) to Tara Peters.
+Each applicant is required to obtain a recommendation letter from a faculty member familiar with your scholarly work or experience as a teaching assistant or instructor.

-Questions may be directed to Susan Gzesh, PFCHR Executive Director, by email or during office hours on Tuesdays from 2:00-4:00pm at the PFCHR office.
+Questions may be directed to Susan Gzesh, Pozen Center Executive Director, by email or during drop-in office hours on Tuesdays from 3 - 5 PM at the Pozen Center office.